sseiber/lva-gateway/docs/Tutorials/Build and register the Lva Gateway Module.md

 ## Build the code

 > [!NOTE]
-> Follow this step only if you are need to modify the code
+> Follow this step only if you need to modify the code

 1. The first time after cloning the repo run the command **npm install** from the VSCode Terminal (this will execute setup scripts and populate the ./configs directory)